LuckyOne7777/ChatGPT-Portfolio-Overhaul/AI Website/ChatGPT-Micro-Cap-Experiment/README.md

 Logs & trade data — Auto-saved logs for transparency

+Starting balance prompt — New users without trade history are asked to set a cash balance (up to $100k)

 # Why This Matters
 AI is being hyped across every industry, but can it really manage money without guidance?